bobsummerwill/strato-website/source/_videos/onchain-oracles-the-future-of-nfts-with-superrares-john-crain.md

 **[[25:45]](https://www.youtube.com/watch?v=mqStnmOwuR0&t=1545s) Victor Wong:** So it sounds like even the big guys want more liquidity but they're not willing to let go of their proprietary information advantage, I guess.

 **[[25:52]](https://www.youtube.com/watch?v=mqStnmOwuR0&t=1552s) John Crain:** Yeah, yeah, exactly.
 And that's kind of also the paradox.
-It's like you'll have more liquidity if there's better access to information, but it's the classic, what's the innovators dilemma.
+It's like you'll have more liquidity if there's better access to information, but it's the classic, what's [The Innovators Dilemma](https://en.wikipedia.org/wiki/The_Innovator%27s_Dilemma).

 **[[26:02]](https://www.youtube.com/watch?v=mqStnmOwuR0&t=1562s) Victor Wong:** The innovators, let me, exactly.
 I was like tip my tongue.
 Yeah, classic innovators dilemma.
 I think some of the auction houses are even trying to offer loans to try and lock people up even longer, right, to their places.